sungsoo/sungsoo.github.io/_posts/2014-06-02-new-sql-choices-in-the-apache-hadoop-ecosystem.md

 ---

-# New SQL Choices in the Apache Hadoop Ecosystem: Why Impala Continues to Lead
+# New SQL Choices in the Apache Hadoop Ecosystem: Why Impala Continues to Lead?

 **Impala continues to demonstrate performance leadership compared to alternatives (by 950% or more), while providing greater query throughput